 These questions are asked quite often.
 What is not often discussed, and difficult to find information on, is the answers to them.

 In this Car Wash Advisory ‘Learning’ segment, we will explore these questions and perform a holistic examination into what owning vs. leasing the real estate of a car wash really means.
+If you are a current car wash owner looking to learn more about why you would ever sell the real estate and retain the car wash business, we have a full separate piece and article on that as well.

 Before diving in here, it’s important to establish that there are many factors that weigh into this.
 For our discussion, we will do our best to focus on more of the thematic and universally meaningful factors, rather than the infinite nuances that are wash specific and land-plot specific.
 But just bear in mind that every situation is unique.